 Our fourth trip to Iowa together may have been quick, but we managed to do a lot in short time.
-Our sixth wedding anniversary even had a few surprises for Rafa… what’s up for this visit??
+And our sixth wedding anniversary even had a few surprises for Rafa… what’s up for this visit??

 Since flights from Chicago to Cedar Rapids cost more than ever, renting a car & driving four hours makes better sense for these trips; we’d need a car in Iowa anyway.
-But we try to go via different routes & see new places if possible.
-And I learned from our last Iowa trip that driving an hour after arrival is easy enough + gets us a little closer to our destination… & is more economical too.
+But on each trip we try to go via different routes & see new places if possible.
+I learned from our last Iowa visit that driving an hour after arrival is easy enough + gets us a little closer to our destination… & is more economical.
 So hello, Rockford!

 We were there late in the year, so the Anderson Japanese Gardens were closed for the season.
 And the Laurent House by Frank Lloyd Wright wasn’t open on the day we visited.
 But we drove by both for a quick peek.
 Greenwood Cemetery was magical because just as we arrived, the sun came out & started melting some of the snow on tree branches… falling down on us in big clumps among the beautiful grounds:

 Downtown seemed desolate but with some stunning architecture.
 The scene was so typical for many US cities that abandoned their core areas in the 20th century.
 As we arrived to the pedestrian bridge across the Rock River, snow began to fall & picked up throughout the next hour:

 While exploring East State Street, we got pelted by a sudden snow storm.
 So much fun!
 But arriving to the Prairie Brewing Co. for lunch, the snow slowed down.
 And by the time we left, we had partial sun, an easy & scenic drive to Iowa & a new bridge to cross…